ubcctf/ubcctf.github.io/_posts/2021-08-09-rarctf-rarpg.md

 If we Google the function we can see that the if statements are checking for the arrow keys.
 This means that this block controls the player's position.
 At this point I was stuck for a while before realizing that if the client is the one that is updating the player position then that probably implies that the server trusts whatever position the client reports.

-After this realization I patched the client so that everytime I pressed the right arrow key it would shift the player's position by two instead of one.
+After this realization I patched the client so that every time I pressed the right arrow key it would shift the player's position by two instead of one.
 This would allow me to jump past the wall and get the flag.

 ![flag](/assets/images/rarctf2021/rarpg/flag.PNG)